Historic England: Its Role in Heritage Protection

-Local planning authorities are obliged to consult Historic England on certain planning and listed building consent applications, as set out in legislation e.g in "Arrangements for Handling Heritage Applications - notification to Historic England and National Amenity Societies and the Secretary of State (England) Direction 2015".
+Local planning authorities are obliged to consult Historic England on certain planning and listed building consent applications, as set out in legislation and directions, including the Town and Country Planning (Development Management Procedure) (England) 2015 and the "Arrangements for Handling Heritage Applications - notification to Historic England and National Amenity Societies and the Secretary of State (England) Direction 2021".
 Local planning authorities may seek advice on other cases where they would benefit from Historic England’s expertise on historic environment matters.
 Historic England may offer advice on a matter that it has become aware affects the historic environment even though it has not been formally consulted.

-Historic England will advise the Secretary of State for Communities and Local Government on matters it believes ought to be considered for call-in for his own determination.
+Historic England will advise the Secretary of State for Levelling Up, Housing and Communities on matters it believes ought to be considered for call-in for his own determination.

 Conservation advice and guidance